-If you do vice versa, you will get better coverage in North America and Eastern Europe because iOS devices are preferred there.
+If you do android to ios app conversion, you will get better coverage in North America and Eastern Europe because iPhone are preferred there.

-Regardless of the monetization model you use, it is clear that having an app for two platforms is more profitable than having an app just for one platform.
+Regardless of the monetization model you use, it is clear that having a project for two platforms is more profitable than having an app just for one platform.
 You can literally make more money.
 But how exactly will the income be boosted?

 It leads to another fact worth considering - having twice fewer iOS users than the Android ones you can generate the same income or even hit the new goals of getting the revenue.

-It would be perfect if we had some converter where you could convert an app by pressing the button.
+It would be perfect if we had some android to ios code converter where you could convert an app by pressing the button.
 But does such an android app to ios app converter exist?
 Unfortunately, not yet.
 The platforms differ and each of them has its own peculiarities, so it’s impossible to process the conversion by any android converter to ios with one click.
 One of the best and the most obvious options is to create a second app, a separate product, and work with it in marketing terms.
 The one and only exception are when you use some framework like React Native or its competitors.

-It might seem that shifting an app from one platform to another is something like the old good of converting a PDF to DOCX or something like that.
+It might seem that convert android app to ios is something like the old good of converting a PDF to DOCX or something like that.
 Unfortunately (or not?) it’s not even close.
 How long to port an Android app to iOS?
 What is the cost to port an Android to iOS?

 If you ask us what metaphor can be used, we would pick the process of building the house.
 Imagine you have two separate patches of land (which will represent the platforms).
 And if you want to build a house on each of them, you should do it twice.
 Simple copying does not work here.
 The second house will be built from scratch, the same as the second app.
 We have some good news, however.